PTE surgery is used to treat chronic thromboembolic pulmonary hypertension (CTEPH).

 Why Choose UC San Diego Health for PTE?

 Misdiagnosis or failure to recognize CTEPH is common, leaving many people out of breath with a deadly, but treatable, disease.
 Our specialists are leaders in evaluating patients with chronic thromboembolic pulmonary hypertension.

 Unmatched Volumes and Outcomes

 UC San Diego Health boasts more successful PTEs than any other medical center and the lowest postoperative mortality rate worldwide.
 Patients with thromboembolic pulmonary hypertension who have not received appropriate diagnosis and treatment at other centers around the world are often treated successfully at our center.

 Center of Excellence

-Our PTE program is a nationally designated Center of Excellence by the American College of Chest Physicians.
+Our PTE program is the first to be nationally designated as a Center of Excellence by the American College of Chest Physicians.

-We have the highest success rate in the world for pulmonary thromboendarterectomy – performing more PTEs than any other medical center (more than 3,000 to date).
+We have the highest success rate in the world for pulmonary thromboendarterectomy – performing more PTEs than any other medical center (over 4,000).

 Over the last several years the program has maintained a mortality rate of less than 1 percent, with very low morbidity and excellent hemodynamic outcomes.
 The procedure can reverse heart failure and is considered more effective than lung transplantation.